Pass That Herb! Herbal Essences Company And Products Review 2019

 Herbal Essences is a subsidiary of P&G, which is not a certified cruelty-free company.
 In their defense, Procter and Gamble pours a substantial amount of money into researching ingredient testing methods that don’t involve animals or humans, namely in vitro (test tube) testing and computerized simulations.

-They use these methods most of the time, but they sell their products in China which is the only country in the world where products must be animal-tested to be sold legally, meaning that ultimately, most of their products are put through animal-testing.
+They use these methods most of the time, but they sell their products in China.
+In China, products must be animal-tested to be sold legally.
+It is the only country in the world that has this law.
+This means that ultimately, most of their products are put through animal-testing.

-Herbal Essences is one of my favorite hair care brands at the drugstore, especially for shampoo and conditioner, because they smell so great—not too chemically or sweet like some of the others—and they make my hair feel soft and strong.
+Herbal Essences is one of my favorite hair care brands at the drugstore.
+The shampoo and conditioner smell so great—not too chemically or sweet like some of the others.
+And, they make my hair feel soft and strong.
 And I like knowing that my scalp and hair are benefiting from natural, botanical ingredients.
-Importantly, ingredients which are proven to make a difference in overall, and specifically hair, health.
+Importantly, ingredients which are proven to make a difference in hair and overall health.